victor3spoir/qtmvvmtoolkit/README.md

 w.show()
 w.setFocus()
 app.exec()

 ```

-Here you see realtime data binding & updating (all data typed in the entries are binded to observable properties which are binded to labels)
+Here you see real-time data binding & updating (all data typed in the entries are bound to observable properties which are bound to labels).

 ![Screenshot](./docs/screenshots/simple-data-binding.png)

-### 2 Use command & command with parameters
+### 2. Use Command & Command with Parameters

-### 2 Use Messengers
+### 3. Use Messengers

 ## Documentation